SURGroup/UQpy/docs/source/sensitivity/chatterjee.rst

    \xi_{n}(X, Y):=1-\frac{3 \sum_{i=1}^{n-1}\left|r_{i+1}-r_{i}\right|}{n^{2}-1}

-The Chatterjee index converges for :math:`n \rightarrow \infty` to the Cramér-von Mises index and is faster to estimate than using the Pick and Freeze approach in the Cramer-von Mises index.
+The Chatterjee index converges for :math:`n \rightarrow \infty` to the Cramér-von Mises index and is faster to estimate than using the Pick and Freeze approach in the Cramér-von Mises index.

 ..
 [1] Sourav Chatterjee (2021) A New Coefficient of Correlation, Journal of the American Statistical Association, 116:536, 2009-2022, DOI: 10.1080/01621459.2020.1758115 (`Link <https://doi.org/10.1080/01621459.2020.1758115>`_)